arangodb/arangodb/Documentation/Books/Manual/Foxx/README.md

 that these restrictions not only apply to the modules themselves but also the node dependencies of those modules.
 As a rule of thumb:

-- modules written to work in Node.js and the browser that do not rely on async behavior should generally work;
+- Modules written to work in Node.js and the browser that do not rely on async behavior should generally work

-- modules that rely on network or filesystem I/O or make heavy use of async behavior most likely will not.
+- Modules that rely on network or filesystem I/O or make heavy use of async behavior most likely will not